anhcraft/palette/README.md

 ## Feature
 Palette allows creating custom GUIs with following features:
-- Customizable using configuration
+- Customization using configuration
 - Quick place/take support
 - Custom background
 - Custom stack size
-- Sounds on opening and clicking
+- Playing sounds on opening and clicking
 - Multiple components
 - Programmatically update the GUI

-However, Palette does not mean to:
+However, Palette is not mean to:
 - Create complex, animated GUIs
 - Replace existing menu plugins

-## Dependency
-Palette contains [Config](https://github.com/anhcraft/config) library to assist in serializing and deserializing configuration.

 ## Getting Started
-First, every GUI must have its own configuration file:
+With Palette, every GUI must have its own configuration file.

 Take a quick example from the test plugin: Assume we want to create a simple item upgrade GUI
-- First slot is the input/output - must be a sword
+- First component is the input/output - must be a sword
-- Second slot is the buff item to increase the chance - must be lapis lazuli
+- Second component is the buff item to increase the chance - must be lapis lazuli
-- Third slot is a button to execute
+- Third component is a button to execute

 ```yaml
 title: "&e&lSword Upgrade GUI"